 When it comes to versatility, there aren’t too many microphones that are as well-rounded as the Yeti from Blue.
 The Blackout edition is definitely the sleekest-looking one.
-Simple to use and sporting quality build, the Yeti Blackout microphone is the most popular release from Blue.
+Simple to use and sporting quality build, the Blue Yeti Blackout microphone is the most popular release.

 It is suitable for home and studio production, podcasts, voiceovers, and a variety of other recording needs and requirements.
 Read on to see why the Blue Yeti Blackout is one of the most popular USB mics out there.

 Released back in 2009, the Blue Yeti has been used by countless musicians, YouTubers, game streamers, and podcasters from all over the world.
 It is considered the No. 1 USB microphone and was recently released in a Blackout Edition upgrade.

 Blue’s mission with the Yeti Blackout was to create a versatile condenser microphone that is easy to use and brings quality tone to the table.